Danny J. Bonenberger

-Common places, buildings, people and landscapes at the intersection of historic preservation, cultural geography, and digital cultural heritage.
-Current research in virtual heritage draws upon the latest theory and practice in these fields to integrate GIS, 3-D modeling and serious games as a means to explore the sensuous and emotional aspects of place revealed in the literary realism of American author Rebecca Harding Davis (1831–1910).
+Common places, buildings, people and landscapes at the intersection of historic preservation, cultural geography and digital cultural heritage.
+Current research integrates GIS, 3D modeling and serious games to produce and examine knowledge about the physical spaces of nineteenth century American dwellings, explore cultual landscape contexts and experience sensuous and emotional aspects of place.

 - Heritage recording, documentation and information management